docgaauldenglisc/AKA/README.md

 ## Instructions

 This is for the FBLA 2024 Coding and Programming project.
+Please see **fbla/info.md** for more information.
-Partners can be stored as Contacts in this application, and the 25 included partners (who have been made up) are in the **fbla/example.db** file.
+Partners can be stored as Contacts in this application, and the 25 included partners (who have been made up) are in the **example.db** file.

-Below are extra guides that are also available in the pop up after the **Help** menu item is clicked:
+Below are extra guides that are also available in the pop up, after the **Help** menu item is clicked:
 [Creating a Contact](#creating-a-contact)